With apologies to Elizabeth Barrett Browning (See below for her original poem)

 In the Second Testament (also known as the "New" Testament) there are 4 Greek words that are translated into English as "love."

 The first, agape, is most closely associated with the meanings of hesed.
-That is, with God's unconditional, unbreakable bond of love, kindness, and mercy so that we might live together with righteousness, justice, harmony and well-being.
+That is, with God's unconditional, unbreakable relationship of love, kindness, and mercy so that we might live together with righteousness, justice, harmony and well-being.
 When Jesus quotes the Great Commandment from Deuteronomy and Leviticus above, it is agape that is used for "love."

 The second most commonly used word translated as "love," phileo, is now commonly associated with "brotherly love," but in the Bible it is also used almost interchangeably with agape.